Go to the Nature Institute’s home page

 Recent work has revealed a surprisingly simple strategy for matching genes to only some regulatory elements, which involves the spatial organization and folding of chromosomes inside the nucleus.

 Certainly this folding, which we encountered in Chapter 3 (“What Brings Our Genome Alive?”), is an important aspect of the cell’s performance.
-But this doesn’t resolve the problem Dekker started with.
+But this doesn’t resolve, in a mechanistic fashion, the problem Dekker started with.
 To explain the achievement of crucial regulatory connections in the nucleus by citing chromosomal foldings that bring genetic loci and regulatory molecules together in just the right way is merely to push the problem back one step.
 We still have to ask the same sort of question with which we began: How are the foldings achieved with such evident wisdom?

 It would help if we could get clear about the fact that there are two profound, and profoundly different, descriptive challenges posed by a cell’s impressively coherent activities.
 One has to do with the underlying physical and chemical processes.
 The other concerns the coordination of those processes as an expression of the organism’s needs and interests, intentions and meanings — its entire qualitative way of being.
 Severe confusions arise when we say that science must concern itself only with the first challenge, while assuming that the second one, if it can even legitimately be referred to, is automatically taken care of by our answer to the first.